 I thought she was really worldly for using our graduation year, 5 years in advance.

 Also, 9th grade was the year that in music class, near the end of the year, she asked if she could sign my pants.
 (I have no idea where that came from.)
 So on the knee of my pants, she writes in ballpoint pen, “Brenda was here” and draws an arrow all the way up my thigh.
-(You try to explain to your mom that you suddenly had the urge to take your green slacks, and cut them into shorts.)
+(You try to explain to your mom that you suddenly had to cut your green slacks into shorts.)
 Yes, this was the girl that I was too incompetent to land.
 Like I said, I was a moron.
 Anyway, if I could have managed my way through that first prospective romantic encounter, who knows how my young life could have been affected.

 It could have given me the confidence to successfully maneuver my way through my relationships soon to come.
 In my first couple of “relationships”, I was so insecure and always so afraid that the girl suddenly wouldn’t like me anymore, I was practically inert.
 This could have emboldened me to actually act like a normal guy!